How A Verified Approval Letter Can Help You Buy Confidently

 Getting your offer on a home accepted is a giant step toward closing on and getting the keys to your new home, and having a Verified Approval Letter can improve your odds of completing that step.
 Showing a seller you’re financially able to afford a mortgage can give them the confidence to accept your bid, and give you the confidence to put your best offer forward.

 If you want that extra confidence when making an offer on a home, apply online today to get your Verified Approval Letter from Rocket Mortgage.

-1 Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, debt, property, insurance and appraisal as well as a satisfactory title report/search.
-If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’s control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
-If your eligibility in the program does not change and your mortgage loan does not close, you will receive $1,000.
+1 Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, assets and debt.
+If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’s control, including, but not limited to satisfactory insurance, appraisal and title report/search, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
+If your eligibility in the program does not change and your mortgage loan does not close due to a Rocket Mortgage error, you will receive the $1,000.
+Client must submit the claim to Help@RocketMortgage.com or contact Client Relations at 1-800-863-4332 to complete and return a claim form to Client Relations in order to claim the $1,000.
+Additional information will be required for tax purposes.
 This offer does not apply to new purchase loans submitted to Rocket Mortgage through a mortgage broker.
-This offer is not valid for self-employed clients.
 Rocket Mortgage reserves the right to cancel this offer at any time.
 Acceptance of this offer constitutes the acceptance of these terms and conditions, which are subject to change at the sole discretion of Rocket Mortgage.
 Additional conditions or exclusions may apply.